usefulalgorithm/usefulalgorithm/README.md

 - _Study (of) Breaks_, by Flowstrong
 - _Forgetting Is Violent_, by Patrick Shiroishi
 - _Dark Eyes_, by Tomasz Stanko Quintet
-- _Isla_, by Portico Quartet
-- _The Smashing Machine (Original Motion Picture Soundtrack)_, by Nala Sinephro

 </details>